Julie Benning

 She’d been gutsy enough to jump the fence at a rock concert and chat it up with The Eagles‘ lead singer, Glenn Fry.
 She and her sister Lori went to dinner with the London-based English rock band Foghat, and for a time Julie also corresponded with the drummer who played for singer Tanya Tucker.

-She’d been active in Band, Chorus and Declam, and quickly made friends with students from Alison and Dumont and other area schools.
+She’d been active in Band, Chorus, and Declam, and quickly made friends with students from Alison and Dumont and other area schools.

-Detasseling corn in the summer wasn’t so much as work as an opportunity to ride the bus and get to know other kids.
+Detasseling corn in the summer wasn’t so much work as an opportunity to ride the bus and get to know other kids.

 The outgoing teen simply had no enemies, and officials struggled to come up with a motive for her murder.